 Edited By: Angela Katrina Lewis-Maddox

-Assistant Dean in the College of Arts and Sciences, and Professor of Political Science and Public Administration at the University of Alabama at Birmingham, Angela Katrina Lewis-Maddox brings us the voices of 19 Black women in field of political science a field that never intended to view them as subjects worthy of study and certainly not as educators on the collegiate level.
-These women in their vulnerable stories of trauma and triumph, sheds a necessary light on the state of the discipline—and how it needs to change.
+Assistant Dean in the College of Arts and Sciences, and Professor of Political Science and Public Administration at the University of Alabama at Birmingham, Lewis-Maddox brings us the voices of 19 Black women in the field of political science, a field that never intended to view them as subjects worthy of study and certainly not as educators on the collegiate level.
+Looking at these women in their vulnerable stories of trauma and triumph, sheds a necessary light on the state of the discipline—and how it needs to change.

 Black Panther Woman: The Political and Spiritual Life of Ericka Huggins (NYU Press)